tilk/transactron/docs/transactions.md

 ### Method argument passing conventions

-Even though method arguments are Amaranth records, their use can be avoided in many cases, which results in cleaner code.
+Even though method arguments are Amaranth structures, their use can be avoided in many cases, which results in cleaner code.
 Suppose we have the following layout, which is an input layout for a method called `method`:

 ```python